Church of Scotland

 Parish of Toward & Inverchaolain

 Inverchaolain church lies almost at the end of a single track road along the shore of Loch Striven.
-Given its remote location it enjoys a surprising number of visitors, over 300 during the summer months of 2014.
-It also proves to be a popular wedding venue.
+Given its remote location it enjoyed a surprising number of visitors.
+Typically visitors numbered in the hundreds each year.

 One can only surmise this is due to the peace and solitude found at this site upon which numerous people have commented.

 History of Inverchaolain Church: